Dmitri Poliaroush: Coaching career

-In 1998, Poliaroush began coaching at Trampoline and Tumbling Express in Lafayette, Louisiana USA.
-He has coached and produced numerous USA National Team Members, USA National Champions, World Age Group Games Winners, medalist at World Championships, Pan American Games Champion, 2008 Olympians (Erin Blanchard, Christ Estrada), and 2010 Youth Olympians (Savannah Vinsant, Hunter Brewster).
-From 2005–2008, Poliaroush was the USA Trampoline and Tumbling National Team Coordinator, where he was serving USA Gymnastics to help develop the Sport of Trampoline in the United States.
-USA Gymnastics awarded him with the USA Trampoline Coach of the Year Award in 2002, 2003, and 2008.
+In 1998, Poliaroush began coaching at Trampoline and Tumbling Express in Lafayette, Louisiana, US.
+His students include 2008 Olympians Erin Blanchard and Chris Estrada, 2010 Youth Olympian Hunter Brewster, 2012 Olympian Savannah Vinsant, 2016 and 2021 Olympian Nicole Ahsinger, and 2021 Olympian Aliaksei Shostak.

+From 2005 to 2008, Poliaroush was the USA Trampoline and Tumbling National Team coordinator, where he was serving USA Gymnastics to help develop the sport of trampoline in the United States.
+USA Gymnastics has awarded him with the USA Trampoline Coach of the Year Award multiple times.

 Poliaroush currently resides in Lafayette, Louisiana, where he is the president of the Olympic Trampoline Academy and the head trampoline coach at Trampoline and Tumbling Express.
-He is serving the Fédération Internationale de Gymnastique on the Trampoline Technical Committee as the Athlete Representative.
-He has judged all over the world with his FIG Category 1 Brevet rating.
-He participates in many competitions and clinics around the country, to help the trampoline program grow and prosper.
+He began serving the Fédération Internationale de Gymnastique on the Trampoline Technical Committee in 2005 and has been elected through the 2022-2024 cycle.
+He is a FIG Category 1 Brevet judge, the highest rating.